 Where's The Best Place to Have Tempura in Japan

 Tenya is one of Japan's most popular tempura restaurant chains and the most delicious I have ever eaten.
 It's a cozy fast food restaurant where you can order a simple bowl of tempura with as many menu items as you like.
 There are also many different combos of tempura on the menu whose prices are from ¥500–¥1300, depending on what you would like to add.
 The dish I would recommend is the tendon with udon noodle set.
 One of my best foreign friends accompanying us fell in love with sweet potato tempura and hardly ate anything else but a big dish of it and a bowl of udon.
 I laughed when he asked how Japanese people can grow such an amazing food.
 I like the poached egg tempura which I have never seen in any restaurant anywhere else.
 Like the rest of Japan, the staff's service is a plus point here.

-check out their website.
+For more info about Tenya, check out their website.